shahadl-s/IT362-Project/README.md

 # Natural Disaster Prediction Model: PREDINA
+*Group project developed for a university course.
+My contribution included data cleaning, analysis, and reporting.*
 ## Overview

 This project, part of the IT362 - Principles of Data Science course, analyzes the patterns, financial impacts, and trends of natural disasters from 1900 to 2021.
 Our goal is to enhance disaster preparedness through data-driven insights.